 Back to the days and nights of late September 2024.
 We had planned to go to a two day conference in Marion, NC on Friday and had reservations in Marion for Friday night and Morganton on Saturday night.
 We anxiously awaited word from the conference to see if we were going.
 The more we watched and saw on TV, the more devastation we saw in that area.
 Needless to say, the conference was cancelled and our neighbors to the west needed our prayers and our help.
 We immediately started trying to figure out how we could help.
 Our church announced that we were accepting donations and would be taking them to the mountains.

-We loaded up our church mini bus, a van, and two SUV’s and headed to Morganton to deliver much needed and appreciated supplies to a church.
+We loaded up our church mini bus, a van, and two SUV’s and headed to Morganton to deliver much needed and appreciated supplies to Missionary Ridge Baptist Church.
 Once we arrived at the church, we saw 30-40 volunteers waiting to help us unload and sort the supplies.

 People had brought their grills, griddles, propane, flashlights and lanterns to cook the food that we had brought.
 They were opening up from 12:00-4:00 to anyone who needed supplies and wanted a hot meal.
 The best of humanity.

 The following Saturday, we arranged a group of our family members to go to Boone and volunteer with Samaritan’s Purse.
 On the way to Boone, we stopped to fuel up not knowing what would be open when we got there.
 Seemed like everyone else had the same idea.
 It was so neat seeing all of the trucks, SUV’s and trailers loaded down with supplies, grills, coolers and various heavy equipment like bobcats and backhoes.
-There were 1100-1200 volunteers there for the 7:30 AM orientation and safety talk.
+When we arrived at the host church for 7:30 AM orientation and safety talk, there were 1100-1200 volunteers there wanting to help.
 The best of humanity.

 This time we were tasked with cutting trees that had fallen and littered the yard, road and driveways.
 We had three chain saws humming and about 20 others carrying the logs and limbs out to the street.